 PUB-5: The James River Batteau Festival Trail – by William E. Trout, III.
 A guide to the James River and its Canal, from Lynchburg to Richmond.
 A Virginia Canals and Navigations Society Atlas Project with a history of the Great Basin Excavation, includes photos, sketches and maps.
 48 pages.
 8-1/2 x 14.
 Spiral bound.
 Fifth Printing.
 2002. $15

-PUB-6: Falls of the James Atlas – OUT OF STOCK – by William E. Trout, III, James Moore, III, and George D. Rawls.
+PUB-6: Falls of the James Atlas – OUT OF STOCK (can still be ordered with 3 weeks notice)– by William E. Trout, III, James Moore, III, and George D. Rawls.
 Historic Canal and River Sites on the Falls of the James with a special Supplement on the Tuckahoe Creek Navigation.
 A Virginia Canals and Navigations Society Project, including photos, sketches and maps.
 68 pages.
 8-1/2 x 14.
 Spiral bound.
 Second Printing.
 1995. $15

 PUB-7: River Boat Echoes – Batteau in Virginia - Compiled and edited by Minnie Lee McGehee from THE TILLER Series, Virginia Canals and Navigations Society, including photos, sketches and maps.
 76 pages.
 8-1/2 x 5-1/2.
 Paperback.
 1995. $10

 PUB-8: The Fluvanna Artillery – by David G. Martin .
 A history of the Fluvanna County units in the War between the States, describing various campaigns.
 Photos of “Sons of Fluvanna,” including statistics and roster of Fluvanna sons.
 165 pages.
 6-1/4 x 9-1/4.
 Hardbound.
 Published by H. E. Howard, Inc. $25